mfwolffe/mfwolffe.github.io/_pages/music.md

 <em>A Young Person's Guide to the Orchestra</em>
 ------
-Daily practice never seemed to be enough to sate my 'musical appetite'.
-Moreover acquiring sheet music to noodle on was not the simple process it is today, and especially for the instruments I play.
+In the afternoons after school I was constantly practicing, but acquiring sheet music to noodle on was not the simple process it is today; especially for the instruments I play.
-I learned quickly how to transpose after spending my lawn mowing money on a book of John Williams melodies written for Bb clarinet.
-Also at the time, if I wanted to explore new music to listen to, it meant spending a fortune on an iPod, CD player, on the iTunes store and on CD's, and headphones.
-I learned of YouTube, which launched a couple of years earlier, late during 7th grade and it was a game-changer.
+I quickly learned how to transpose after spending my lawn mowing money on a book of John Williams melodies written for Bb clarinet.
+At the time, if I wanted to explore new music to listen to it meant spending a fortune on an iPod, CD player, on the iTunes store and on CD's, and headphones.
+I learned of YouTube, launched a couple years prior, in the 7th grade.
 One of my first searches was, of course, <em>Leonard Bernstein West Side Story</em>.
 Within minutes I discovered Bernstein's televised [<em>Young People's Concerts</em>](https://leonardbernstein.com/about/educator/young-peoples-concerts) with the New York Philharmonic.
 While each broadcast was impactful, episodes 8, [<em>Who is Gustav Mahler</em>](https://www.youtube.com/watch?v=pk0itgZ14w0), 34, [<em>A Birthday Tribute to Shostakovich</em>](https://www.youtube.com/watch?v=_Wh6OPybR_Q), 46, [<em>Berlioz Takes a Trip</em>](https://www.youtube.com/watch?v=MjVwM1nRK8Y), and 51 [Thus Spake Richard Strauss](https://www.loc.gov/item/lbypc.0541/), were particularly life-changing.
-My angsty teenage brain felt as if I alone understood the fundamental struggle of Mahler, the defiance of Shostakovich, the rhapsosidic musings of Berlioz, and the Nietzschean meditations of Strauss.
+My angsty teenage brain felt as if I alone understood the fundamental struggle of Mahler, the defiance of Shostakovich, the rhapsosidic musings & outbursts of Berlioz, and the Nietzschean meditations of Strauss.
 As I grew older I began to understand such feelings were, of course, not unique to myself and these composers, rather an innate part of the human condition.
 Bernstein's narration also engendered a novel ability to discuss music and musical ideas both eloquently and academically.
-Also thanks to Bernstein I began to grasp even of the versatility of low brass instruments, being able to exude demonic airs, as in Berlioz's Parody of the [Dies Irae](https://www.youtube.com/watch?v=DmOFplgWzyk) plainchant from the Requiem Mass, evoke one man's fretful [march to the guillotine](https://youtu.be/Zl9S5D3BLMA?si=MnxIdBJ0zx9i-QCh&t=2255), the executioner's laughter as the blade falls, and solemn resignation followed by a resurgence of hope lifting you to ["the highest heights on angels' wings, only to be clubbed down once again by fate"](https://www.youtube.com/watch?v=vzbsVlG8ips).
-'Doors' such as these would continue to open throughout high school by old clips of Bernstein, one of the most powerful being his Norton Lecture Series, [<em>The Unanswered Question</em>](https://www.youtube.com/watch?v=8fHi36dvTdE&list=PLKiz0UZowP2V0mwtNv1lc1_zUSB2O65d7).
+Also thanks to Bernstein I began to experience the full versatility of the low brass section; that composers employ them for more than just basslines.
+They can evoke a suffocating sense of foreboding or an executioner laughing like a hyena as the blade falls; but also exude resplendence and an almost celestial blending of timbres.
+I still seek out old clips of Bernstein, whether they're hour long videos of Mahler symphonies or short primers on Beethoven.
+Every year I rewatch his Norton Lecture Series at Harvard, [<em>The Unanswered Question</em>](https://www.youtube.com/watch?v=8fHi36dvTdE&list=PLKiz0UZowP2V0mwtNv1lc1_zUSB2O65d7).

 <em>Pendular Progress</em>
 ------